csiro-auscalval/PyGamma/insar/docs/RunningTheWorkflow.md

 ## Running the workflow ##

-Taking the properties we settled on from the previous sections and applying them to `gamma_insar ARD` runner, our arguments can look like two possible configurations depending on if we want to use a geospatial/temporal database, or if we want to provide the raw source acquisitions explicitly...
+Taking the properties we settled on from the previous sections and applying them to `pygamma ARD` runner, our arguments can look like two possible configurations depending on if we want to use a geospatial/temporal database, or if we want to provide the raw source acquisitions explicitly...

 Passing source acquisitions via `--src-file` explicitly, the command will look like:
 ```
-gamma_insar ARD \
+pygamma ARD \
     --stack-id tutorial_stack \
     --sensor S1 \
     --polarization VV --polarization VH \